-Course Number Course Name Credits Prerequisites VRAR420 Project Implementation for VR/AR TBD VRAR410 or previous Unity production experience, including scripting. games and VR/AR pr elements such as ma dation set in VRAR410, VRAR420 focuses on Unity elements required to so ojects.
-This includes an introduction to object-oriented programming in aterials and effects, lighting, physics, and interactivity.
-The course concl be submitted to the Google Play store.
-C and mor e advanced Unity VRAR440 Basic VR App Development TBD VRAR420 or previous Unity VR production experience, including scripting. don'ts for UI, text, w pment begins a more serious introduction to the theory behind virtual alking and turning speed.
-It includes multiple ways of narrating a story in s.
-Projects include a first Google Cardboard project and a first HTC Vive p VR as oppo VRAR450 HUMAN COMPUTER INTERFACE AND INTERACTION DESIGN TBD None fundamental technic nterface design addresses problems of usability in VR and AR systems.
-Jues of interaction and address progressively more challenging problems.
-In HCI with hands-on projects.
-It will include an introduction to spatial au S. .
-The course e will engage both VRAR460 Basic AR App Development TBD VRAR420 or previous Unity AR production experience, including scripting. and don'ts for UI, a pment parallels VRAR440 but with a focus on the theory behind augment nd how production practices differ from non-AR applications.
-Practic derstand hand gestures and voice commands.
-The course culminates in a ve features. al skills inc clude building AR VRAR499 Project Practices TBD As Appropriate Course on a special topic in virtual reality and/or augmented reality.
+Course Number Course Name Credits Prerequisites VRAR420 Project Implementation for VR/AR TBD VRAR410 or previous Unity production experience, including scripting. games and VR/AR pelements such as m Building on the foundation set in VRAR410, VRAR420 focuses on Unity elements required to set up and implement simple games and VR/AR projects.
+This includes an introduction to object-oriented programming in C and more advanced Unity elements such as materials and effects, lighting, physics, and interactivity.
+The course concludes with the completion of simple app that can be submitted to the Google Play store.
+VRAR440 Basic VR App Development TBD VRAR420 or previous Unity VR production experience, including scripting.
+Basic VR App Development begins a more serious introduction to the theory behind virtual reality projects, the dos and don'ts for UI, text, walking and turning speed.
+It includes multiple ways of narrating a story in VR as opposed to working in non-VR environments.
+Projects include a first Google Cardboard project and a first HTC Vive project.
+VRAR450 HUMAN COMPUTER INTERFACE AND INTERACTION DESIGN TBD None Human Computer Interface design addresses problems of usability in VR and AR systems.
+This course will begin with fundamental techniques of interaction and address progressively more challenging problems.
+The course will engage both theory and practice of HCI with hands-on projects.
+It will include an introduction to spatial audio relevant to VR and AR for non-audio specialists.
+VRAR460 Basic AR App Development TBD VRAR420 or previous Unity AR production experience, including scripting.
+Basic AR App Development parallels VRAR440 but with a focus on the theory behind augmented reality projects, the dos and don'ts for UI, and how production practices differ from non-AR applications.
+Practical skills include building AR applications that understand hand gestures and voice commands.
+The course culminates in a Microsoft HoloLens project that uses all the above features.
+VRAR499 Project Practices TBD As Appropriate Course on a special topic in virtual reality and/or augmented reality.
 May be repeated as topic changes.
-VRAR500 VR/AR DESIGN PRINCIPLES 1 TBD None virtual and augment gn principles for 2D and 3D art, VR/AR Design Principles 1 addresses fun ed experiences.
-Topics may include factors such as semantic vs. responsi ce, interactive element targeting, ergonomics, economy of gestures, so ive gestures s, the reactivity of
+VRAR500 VR/AR DESIGN PRINCIPLES 1 TBD None Moving beyond design principles for 2D and 3D art, VR/AR Design Principles 1 addresses fundamental issues of designing virtual and augmented experiences.
+Topics may include factors such as semantic vs. responsive gestures, the reactivity of objects in virtual space, interactive element targeting, ergonomics, economy of gestures, sound, or other factors specific to VR and AR.